 All 505 PID controller setpoints (Speed, Auxiliary, Cascade) may be changed through programmed raise and lower contacts, programmed 4-20 mA inputs, Modbus commands, or the 505 service panel.

-The following list of notes are provided as a reference for application programmers to follow when programming the 505 to achieve the control and limiting actions shown in Figure 10-3.
+The following list of configuration notes are a reference for application programmers to follow when programming the 505 to achieve the control and limiting actions shown in Figure 4-3.